 tencent cloud

-A message trace records the entire process of a message from the producer to the TDMQ for RocketMQ server, and ultimately to the consumer, enumerating elements such as the time spent in each stage (accurate to the microsecond), execution outcome, producer IP, and consumer IP.
+The message trace records the entire process of a message from the producer to the TDMQ for RocketMQ server and finally to the consumer, including the consumed time (accurate to microseconds), execution result, producer's IP address, and consumer's IP address in each phase.

 Prerequisites

-You have deployed the producer and consumer services as instructed in the SDK documentation, and there are messages produced and consumed in the last three days.
+You have deployed services on the producer and consumer sides by referring to SDK Reference, and messages have been produced and consumed within the last 3 days.

 Producer Settings